-Another approach (which is built upon in this work), maps probability density from a given dataset that falls along predefined chords in U-Pb space (Reimink et al., 2016).
+Another approach (which is built upon in the present work), maps probability density from a given dataset that falls along predefined chords in U-Pb space (Reimink et al., 2016).
 This results in a 'likelihood' map across a range of upper and lower intercept ages.
 This likelihood map can be interrogated many ways, including evaluating upper intercept probability across a range of lower intercepts, or the inverse.
-Additionally, discordant and concordant data points can be weighted to focus on discordant probability and suppress the effect of clusters of concordant data on the
+Additionally, discordant and concordant data points can be weighted to focus on discordant probability and suppress the effect of clusters of concordant data on the likelihood map.
+This method inherently incorporates analytical uncertainty by uniquely calculating the probability contributed to each data point to a given chord (Davis, 1982).
+Thus, uncertain data points contribute small probability densities to many chords, whereas highly precise data contribute large probability densities to fewer chords.